 The EPC does not require the applicant/parties to the proceedings to be physically in one of the member states in order to participate in oral proceedings by VICO.

 Yes, the tools support the possibility of having more than one representative or technical expert present at the proceedings.
 Parties, their representatives and any persons accompanying the parties or representatives may connect in a distributed manner, i.e. from different locations, on condition that the number of additional participants does not impair the efficient conduct of the proceedings or the stability of the VICO connection.
 If a party having more than one representative or technical expert intends to connect in a distributed manner, this should be indicated as early as possible.

 If individuals belonging to a party decide to connect from different locations, they should agree beforehand on means for confidential discussions.

-In general, at oral proceedings under Article 116 EPC only EPO employees are allowed to introduce any kind of sound recording device into the hearing room, see Notice of the Vice-Presidents Directorate-General 2 and 3 dated 25 February 1986, OJ EPO 1986, 63.
-The same applies to video-recordings, see point 8 of the Notice from the EPO dated 1 April 2020 concerning oral proceedings and interviews to be held by videoconference, which prohibits any recording or retransmission of image or sound recording.
-Both the parties and the public will be expected to abide by these rules.
-The prohibition implies that there is no lawful way to record the oral proceedings and as such no use may be made of any recording.
+At oral proceedings under Article 116 EPC, no persons other than EPO employees are allowed to introduce any kind of sound recording device into the room in which the proceedings are being held (see Notice of the Vice-Presidents Directorates-General 2 and 3 dated 25 February 1986, OJ EPO 1986, 63).
+The same applies to video recordings (see point 8 of the Notice from the EPO dated 1 April 2020 concerning oral proceedings and interviews to be held by videoconference, which prohibits the making or retransmission of any image or sound recording of any part of the proceedings).
+Both the parties and the public are expected to abide by these rules.
+The prohibition implies that there is no lawful way to record the oral proceedings and as such no use may be made of any such recording.